Collection and Use

-The result of this amendment was to make fossils a resource that is administered under the Land Act (except those fossils subject to titles issued before January 12, 2005) and to ensure that limestone, dolomite, coal, petroleum and natural gas remain subject to the Mineral Tenure Act, Coal Act or Petroleum and Natural Gas Act, as applicable.
+The regulation makes fossils a resource that is administered under the Land Act (except those fossils subject to titles issued before January 12, 2005) and to ensure that limestone, dolomite, coal, petroleum and natural gas remain subject to the Mineral Tenure Act, Coal Act or Petroleum and Natural Gas Act, as applicable.

 Land administered by the Park Act, the Ecological Reserve Act, the Protected Areas of British Columbia Act, the Wildlife Act and the Environmental and Land Use Act has different legislative requirements with associated policies and procedures.

-In general, fossils on Crown land are the property of the Province and they remain Provincial property if they have been removed from the Crown land without authorization.
+Fossil collectors are considered custodians of the fossils they find and collect.
+Fossils found on Crown land are the property of the Crown; they cannot be sold or exported outside of British Columbia without prior authorization.
 In addition, in some cases fossils located on privately owned land also remain the property of the Province because of the reservations and exceptions attached to the original Crown grant.

 Fossil Collection and Use

 Provincial approval is required to collect fossils from Crown land.
 Fossils found on land administered by the Park Act, Ecological Reserve Act or Protected Areas of British Columbia Act, are under the authority of the Ministry of Environment.

 Amateur collectors bring many important discoveries to the attention of professional paleontologists.
 The contribution of amateur collectors is becoming increasingly important for scientific discovery as the number of professional paleontologists in the field decreases.